stosh689/stosh689/README.md

 There are many organizations and resources available to help people learn about skin cancer prevention and treatment, including the American Cancer Society, the Skin Cancer Foundation, and the World Health Organization.

+ Here is a revised version of the Python code that includes more granular analysis and visualization of the data:

 import pandas as pd
 import matplotlib.pyplot as plt